rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

     cascb cmnd/utilityroom/POWER "?"
 0
 ```
 A proc "cascb" must be defined in the calling plug-in to handle the message.
-In this case, it should eventually use another mqttComm command to send back status, maybe like this:
+In this case, it should eventually use another <b>mqttComm</b> command to send back status, maybe like this:

 ``` tcl
     mqttComm stat <utilityroom> On 50   --->   stat/utilityroom/POWER ON 50